dan-v/signal-messenger-osx/README.md

 All credit for this goes to [Tim Taubert](https://timtaubert.de/blog/2016/01/build-your-own-signal-desktop/)

 ## Build It Yourself
 You can also build the OSX app yourself.
-Note: the build process requires Docker to build installed.
+Note: the build process requires Docker to be installed.

 ```sh
  ./build.sh